Improving Styling

 CSS is hard for some designers to write so lets make that easier.

-- Started to research and found a more complex problem.
+I started to research this but found a more complex problem.

 Research